metacpan/metacpan-web/README.md

 ./git/setup.sh
 ```

 which causes `precious` to be run before each commit.
-You can manually run this
-with `precious path/to/file`

 ## Local Configuration Changes